awsdocs/aws-glue-developer-guide/doc_source/monitor-debug-capacity.md

 ## Profiled Code<a name="monitor-debug-capacity-profile"></a>

 The following script reads an Amazon Simple Storage Service \(Amazon S3\) partition containing 428 gzipped JSON files\.
 The script applies a mapping to change the field names, and converts and writes them to Amazon S3 in Apache Parquet format\.
-You provision 10 DPUs as per the default and execute this job\.
+You provision 10 DPUs as per the default and run this job\.

 ```
 datasource0 = glueContext.create_dynamic_frame.from_options(connection_type="s3", connection_options = {"paths": [input_path], "useS3ListImplementation":True,"recurse":True}, format="json")